 If the board is unable to fill a vacancy by appointment within 30 days after the vacancy occurs, the board secretary shall call a special election to be held no sooner than 60 days and not later than 70 days after the vacancy occurred.
 A board member elected at the special election shall serve the remaining portion of the unexpired term.

-Cross Reference: 201 Board of Directors' Elections 202 Board of Directors Members
+202 Board of Directors Members